 Notes:

-- Brush the flesh of 2 salmon fillets with a mild olive oil.
+- Brush skin-on salmon fillets with a mild olive oil, then evenly sprinkle the rub onto the flesh side.

 We caught some King Salmon (also called Chinook) in Lake Ontario, and I made this rub to season the salmon pieces before grilling them.
 I used much less garlic powder because we don't like a strong garlic flavor.
 The salmon was very tasty, the sweetness from the brown sugar was nice, and the little heat from the red pepper flakes was just enough.
 I'll definitely use this rub again.
 We removed the skin so I put the rub on both sides of each fillet.